zhwa/mlir-example/ch.7.Neural-ops/README.md

 # Chapter 7: Operator Composition with Computation Graphs

-This chapter introduces **operator composition** using computation graphs before diving into custom dialects.
-It demonstrates how to build complex ML operations by composing simpler ones using a deferred execution model.
+This chapter introduces **operator composition** using computation graphs.
+It demonstrates how to build complex ML operations by composing simpler ones using a deferred execution model, generating MLIR with tensors and linalg operations.

 ## Learning Objectives

 - Build a computation graph that tracks operations symbolically
 - Implement deferred execution (build graph first, compile later)
 - Compose multiple operations (add, mul, matmul, relu, softmax)
-- Generate MLIR from a high-level computation graph
+- Generate MLIR with tensors and linalg operations from high-level graphs
 - Understand the bridge between imperative Python code and declarative MLIR

 ## Key Concepts